Katakombs/prayer-request-app/README.md

 ## Running the App

 1. Visit `http://localhost:3000` to submit prayer requests
-2. Visit `http://localhost:3000/requests` to view all requests
+2. Visit `http://localhost:3000/requests` to view all requests and pray for them
+3. Visit `http://localhost:3000/archived` to view archived prayers grouped by week
-3. Check the designated notification email when new requests are submitted
+4. Check the designated notification email when new requests are submitted

+## New Features

+### Prayer Count System
+- Instead of a simple checkbox, users now click a "Pray" button
+- Each click increments the prayer count for that request
+- Prayer counts are displayed prominently on each request

+### Archived Prayers
+- View completed/archived prayer requests at `/archived`
+- Prayers are grouped by week for easy browsing
+- Shows prayer counts and archiving information
+- Accessible from the main requests page

 ## File Structure

 - `app.js` - Main application server
 - `views/` - EJS templates
 - `public/` - Static assets
+- `database/` - Database setup and connection
-- `db/prayers.json` - Prayer requests storage
+- `migrate.js` - Database migration script
 - `.env` - Email configuration (create from .env.example)